Sensitivity Analysis for Binary Outcome Misclassification in Randomization Tests via Integer Programming: Application: understanding the puzzle in the PCPT using the proposed sensitivity analysis approach

-\section{Real Data Application: Understanding the Puzzle in the PCPT}
+\section{Application: understanding the puzzle in the PCPT using the proposed sensitivity analysis approach}

-We now apply our newly developed framework to understand the puzzle in the PCPT described in Section~\ref{subsubsec: PCPT}.
-Following \citet{thompson2003influence}, the prespecified level is 0.05.
-We apply the efficient computation strategy developed in Section~\ref{sec: computing} to calculate warning accuracy (equivalently, minimal alteration number) and sensitivity weights for the two binary outcomes of interest in the PCPT: prostate cancer indicator (cancer vs. no cancer) and high-grade prostate cancer (high-grade prostate cancer vs. no cancer or low-grade cancer).
-The total computation was finished in a few seconds using the optimization solver \textsf{Gurobi} (version 9.1).
-The results are reported in Table~\ref{tab: normal and severe cancer} below.
+We now apply our newly developed sensitivity analysis approach to help understand the puzzle in the PCPT (a type I randomization design) described in Section~\ref{subsubsec: PCPT}.
+Following \citet{thompson2003influence}, the prespecified significance level $\alpha$ is 0.05.
+We apply the adaptive reformulation strategy developed in Section~\ref{sec: computing} to calculate warning accuracy (equivalently, minimal alteration number) and sensitivity weights for the two binary outcomes of interest: incident prostate cancer (cancer versus no cancer) and incident high-grade prostate cancer (high-grade prostate cancer versus no cancer or low-grade cancer) at 7 years.
+See Table~\ref{tab: normal and severe cancer} for the results of sensitivity analyses.

 We now give an interpretation of the results in Table~\ref{tab: normal and severe cancer}.
-First, according to the reported values of warning accuracy and minimal alteration number, in a worst-case scenario sensitivity analysis, the causal conclusion concerning the prevention effect of Finasteride on prostate cancer is less sensitive to outcome misclassification than the causal conclusion concerning the promotion effect on high-grade prostate cancer (the two values of warning accuracy differ by 1.5\%).
-A 1.5\% difference in warning accuracy is nontrivial as the sample size is large (over 90,000 study subjects) and it corresponds to a 136 difference in minimal alteration number.
+First, according to the reported values of warning accuracy and minimal alteration number, in a worst-case scenario sensitivity analysis, the causal conclusion concerning the prevention effect of finasteride on prostate cancer is less sensitive to outcome misclassification than the causal conclusion concerning the promotion effect on high-grade prostate cancer (the two values of warning accuracy differ by 1.5\%).
+A 1.5\% difference in warning accuracy is nontrivial as the sample size is large (over 9000 study subjects), and it corresponds to a difference of 136 in the minimal alteration number.
 In other words, to alter the causal conclusion concerning the prevention effect, it requires 147/11 $\approx$ 13.4 times more cases of outcome misclassification than that required by the causal conclusion concerning the promotion effect.

-Second, we leverage the reported sensitivity weights and related prior information and expert knowledge to further investigate sensitivity to outcome misclassification for each of the two causal conclusions.
-From the reported sensitivity weights, we learn that for both of the causal conclusions, the major concern is false negatives: the dominant term among the sensitivity weights for the prevention effect is false negatives among the Finasteride (treated) group and that for the promotion effect is false negatives among the placebo (control) group.
-For each of the two causal conclusions, is it plausible that the dominant term among the sensitivity weights is the dominant term among the four actual numbers of outcome misclassification cases?